Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization

-In OBBO \cite{bohne2024onlinenonconvexbileveloptimization}, each round $t$ requires fixed $O(\log T)$ times of inner-level gradient queries with fixed step size schedule to keep the error within a suitable range.
-However, this static inner iteration strategy struggles to handle adversarial inner function changes.
-When the difference between $g_t$ and $g_{t-1}$ is small, additional iterations will cause the optimizer to oscillate around $\mathbf{y}_t^*(\mathbf{x}_t)$; when the difference is large, the error will also be large.
+Note that existing methods such as OBBO \cite{bohne2024online} and SOBOW \cite{lin2023non} require a fixed number of inner-level gradient queries in each round to control the approximation error.
+However, this static inner-iteration strategy struggles to adapt to adversarial changes in the inner function.
+When the difference between $g_t$ and $g_{t-1}$ is large, the approximation error can be substantial.